Aspose/apireference.aspose.com/content/sites/aspose/cells/english/java/com.aspose.cells/adjustfontsizeforrowtype/_index.md

 public final class AdjustFontSizeForRowType
 ```

-Represents what kind of rows should be ajusted.
+Represents which kind of rows should be ajusted.

 **Remarks**
 ## Fields